ni/instrumentstudio-plugin-labview/examples/Game of Life/README.md

-# Game of Life - InstrumentStudio plugin Example
+# Game of Life - InstrumentStudio Plugin Example

 This InstrumentStudio plugin example illustrates how to host Game of Life LabVIEW code seamlessly into InstrumentStudio environment.